Durham Conference September 2026 (update: Conference Registration Now Open)

 Address

 This is the annual conference for the network bringing together scholars working on ethnographic approaches to theology and the study of religion.
 It is is a wide ranging conference, and part of the joy is discovering a diversity of specialisms and learning.
-Past papers have included ethnography, anthropology, systematic theology, ecclesiology, practical theology and social science approaches.
-Attendees range from senior scholars to local ministers and this is an excellent place to present as a post graduate or early career researcher, or as a pastor/scholar in ministry.
+Past papers have included approaches rooted in and drawing on practical theology, ethnography, systematic theology, ethics, ecclesiology, and social science.
+Attendees range from senior scholars to local ministers and this is an excellent place to present as a postgraduate or early career researcher, or as a pastor/scholar in ministry.
 Learning is generously shared and critiques are supportive.
 We encourage single and multi-authored papers.

 The Conference is run in association with The Department of Theology and Religion and St John’s College, Durham University and is based in St John’s College, in the centre of historic Durham.
 Our meals and accommodation will also be within the college.
 A limited number of en-suite rooms are available, allocated on a first come, first served basis.
 St John’s College is about a fifteen minute walk from Durham Rail Station.
 From Newcastle airport you can ride the Metro to Newcastle Central Station, where you can find frequent trains to Durham.
 Otherwise, you can book a car with Airport Express to take you from the airport directly to St John’s College.